klepas/ozlockcon.com/sponsors.md

 If you have an idea or want to sponsor something specific not listed above such as a party on Saturday/Sunday night, please get in touch.

 Note: as a sponsor we do ask your organisation’s representatives to follow our [**Code of Conduct**](/conduct/).

-Please see our [sponsors pack](/2018SponsorPack.pdf) for anymore information.

 ***